covidclinical/Phase2.1DataRPackage/README.md

 ## Getting the raw data

-The R library (`FourCePhase2.1Data`) in this repository also contains functions to read in the Phase2.1 Data.
+The R library (`FourCePhase2.1Data`) in this repository contains functions to read in the Phase2.1 Data.

+## Getting the obfuscation level

+The R library (`FourCePhase2.1Data`) in this repository contains functions to get the obfuscation level of a specific site.

 # Get Started